letta-ai/vercel-ai-sdk-provider/README.md

 # AI SDK - Letta Provider

+> Note: This fork is updated for Vercel AI SDK v5 (ai@5).
+Until the upstream repository merges these changes, use this fork to test and integrate with AI SDK v5.

 ![NPM Version](https://img.shields.io/npm/v/%40letta-ai%2Fvercel-ai-sdk-provider)

 The official Vercel AI SDK provider for [Letta](https://www.letta.com) - the platform for building stateful AI agents with long-term memory.
 This provider enables you to use Letta agents seamlessly with the Vercel AI SDK ecosystem.